 Vancouver’s PNE Fair

-The PNE has all of Playland’s usual midway and various amusement rides, including the famous wooden roller coaster.
+Most years the PNE has all of Playland‘s usual midway and various amusement rides, including the famous wooden roller coaster.
 What’s more though is all the live entertainment, tantalizing food stalls and the excitement of a carnival.
 2020 will be different than usual, but still lots of fun.

 If you’ve never been to the Pacific National Exhibition, or you haven’t been for many years, you should go!
 It’s a Vancouver tradition and you’ll have a great time!